-Below are the 5 Smart Goals.
-Using a Smart goals template is a good way to write them quickly.
+Below are the 5 Smart Goals with examples.
+Using a smart goals template is a good way to write them quickly.

-( S ) SPECIFIC: Uncertain goals can not be applicable.
-You need to set your goals clearly to specify every detail.
+Uncertain goals can not be applicable.
+Therefore, you need to set your goals clearly to specify every detail.
 For example, you need to say ” I want to earn 5000 USD per month this year” rather than saying “I want to earn more money”.
-A good goal should be specific.

-( A ) ACHIEVABLE: Setting unfeasible goals is an obstruct for your success.
+Did you set an impossible goal before?
+Setting unfeasible goals is an obstruct to your success.
 Unfortunately, many people set impossible goals and they give up after a while later.
-If your goals are challenging but achievable rather than the impossible ones, you will have a chance of success.
+If your goals are challenging but achievable rather than impossible ones, you will have a chance of success.
 For example, earning 5000 USD per month is an achievable target for an engineer rather than earning 100000 USD per month.

 Note that using a Smart Goals template will help you to write Specific, Measurable, Achievable, Relevant, and Time-bound goals quickly.

-( R ) RELEVANT: Your goals should be relevant to the overall objectives that you are trying to achieve.
+What makes your goal relevant?
+Your goals should be relevant to the overall objectives that you are trying to achieve.
 If they are not relevant, achieving them will not provide you anything on the way to success.
-Nobody wants to spend hours to achieve worthless goals.
+Nobody wants to spend hours achieving worthless goals.